bucs110fall2023/final-project-team-e/README.md

     Test Description: Test that when the conditions for a game over are met, the game over screen displays.
     Test Steps:
     1. Start the game.
-    2. Play until the snake collides with the wall or itself.
+    2. Play until the snake collides with the wall.
     3. Verify that the game over screen appears.
     Expected Outcome: When game over conditions are met, the game over screen will display.

-Test Case 5: Win Screen
+Test Case 5: Snake Speed

-    Test Description: Test that when the game is won, the win screen displays.
+    Test Description: Verify that as point count increases, the speed of the snake's movement increases minimally.
     Test Steps:
-    1. Start the game.
+    1. Start the game, noting the speed of the snake.
-    2. Play until the game is won by covering the entire screen with the snake.
+    2. Play until a few points are collected.
-    3. Verify that the win screen appears.
+    3. Verify that the speed of the snake increases.
-    Expected Outcome: When the game is won, the win screen displays.
+    Expected Outcome: As the amount of points the player has increases, the speed of the snake increases minimally.